jimbobding/Bar-Hop-UK/readme.md

 ####Problems

 1. Images on the landing page that are not attached to bootstrap cards appear out of focus on iPhone and Ipad.
 2. Certain Images on the Bootstrap card do not show although the ALT description does show up.
-3. Two of my map pages does not display the map needed to display the brewery tour.
+(This was on safari browser)
-4. My modal email pop up would not stay on the page on smaller devices.
+3. My modal email pop up would not stay on the page on smaller devices.

 ####Resolution